andersganander/record_store/README.md

     - The Events page contains information about upcoming events in store.
 It also contains information about other events that might be of interest for the users.
     - In the text at the top of the page there is a link to the contact page where the user can sign up to participate in an event.
     - Each event is presented with a heading, which includes date and time, and a short description.
-    - Some of the event descriptions includes links to external resources.
+    - Some of the event descriptions includes links to external resources (which is opened in a new tab).
     - In the nav bar, EVENTS is marked in white to indicate where the user is currently located on the site.

 ![Events page image](docs/readme_images/events_page.jpg)